Quail-Language/quail/README.md

 Find out more on the [website](https://quail-language.github.io/)

-**Quail's main purposes** are developing utilities, using it as a script language for bigger project and for education.
+**Quail's main purposes** are: developing utilities, using it as a script language for bigger project and using it for education.

 ### Installation (automatic)